 Women, particularly young women, see things

 like this and hear things around recent rape cases and think they're in some way to blame or that it's not as serious as it feels to them.
 It's part of a really unhelpful dialogue around sexual assault and consent in general.
 It's really offensive,

 particularly to people who have experienced sexual assault and rape.
 We're living in an environment where they are not believed, and it adds to the message that it's a joke or won't be believed.

 How come many people are buying those t-shirts, specially women?
 I think it is to do with what you think in your mind.

 A Youtube ad for Kronenbourg, seen on 18 June 2016, featured Eric Cantona playing a fictional character who, with two dogs who wore barrels containing Kronenbourg around their necks, said delivered Kronenbourg to the deserving .
 In other

 seen rolling his eyes and sighing, as though he disliked the actor's performance.
-Once the performance was over, the actor received a standing ovation from the rest of the audience and the Alsace-tian dogs delivered his pint of Kronenbourg in recognition of
+Once the performance was over, the actor received a standing ovation from the rest of the audience and the Alsace-tian dogs delivered his pint of Kronenbourg in recognition

-his success.
+of his success.
 In the final scene, Eric Cantona's character stated Man's best friend delivering one of man's greatest achievements.
 A taste supreme .

-The Youth Alcohol Advertising Council (YAAC) challenged whether the ad implied that alcohol:
+The Youth Alcohol Advertising Council (YAAC) challenged whether the ad

 could enhance confidence; and